Weezywyg/Amazon-Sales-Analysis-and-Report/README.md

-Amazon Product Sales Analysis
+#Amazon Product Sales Analysis#
-Overview
+*Overview*
 This project provides a detailed analysis of Amazon product sales, focusing on various product categories, shipping methods, and overall performance.
-The insights derived from the analysis aim to assist stakeholders in making informed business decisions to optimize sales and improve customer satisfaction.
+The insights derived from the study aim to assist stakeholders in making informed business decisions to optimize sales and improve customer satisfaction.

-Key Features
+###Key Features###
-Category Analysis: Insights into sales performance by category, including T-shirts, Shirts, Blazers, and more.
+**Category Analysis:** Insights into sales performance by category, including T-shirts, Shirts, Blazers, and more.
 Shipping Service Insights: Breakdown of sales by shipping service levels (Expedited and Standard).
 Revenue Analysis: Detailed analysis of revenue generated per category.
 Recommendations: Actionable insights to improve underperforming categories and maximize revenue from high-demand products.
 Visualizations: Clear and interactive graphs showcasing key trends and patterns.

 Technologies Used
 Programming Language: Python
 Libraries: